byzer-org/byzer-lang/README.md

 StreamingPro is mainly designed to run on Apache Spark but it also supports Apache Flink for the runtime.
-Thus, it can be considered as a cross,distributed platform which is the combination of BigData platform and AI platform You can run  both Big Data Processing and Machine Learning script in StreamingPro.
+Thus, it can be considered as a cross,distributed platform which is the combination of BigData platform and AI platform where you can run  both Big Data Processing and Machine Learning script on StreamingPro.

 MLSQL is a DSL akin to SQL but more powerfull based on StreamingPro platform.
 Since StreamingPro have already